 $1,800 for bottle service at Chateau ($300 per Zombie) = $90

 Sunday- no points for this day but expect to pay $400 between the two clubs per person.
-You could get a Discover it Miles card and get at the end of the year 3% cash back (only for new card holders) – and free wifi for your flight home!
+You could get a Discover it Miles card and get at the end of the year receive 3% cashback - and free wifi for your flight home!

 As I think of more ways to use the card I will add to this post.
 Disagree- please comment below!